Elena Lasconi: Presidential elections

-¹USR withdrew support from Lasconi during the campaign in favor of Nicușor Dan, but she remained on the ballot as the USR candidate.
+¹USR subsequently withdrew, to a large extent, its political support for Lasconi during the campaign in favor of Nicușor Dan (although several local branches of the party still campaigned for Lasconi during the first round) even though she remained on the ballot as the official USR candidate.

 Personal life

 Elena Lasconi married for the first time at the age of 18.
 The marriage lasted four years and resulted in a daughter, Oana, whom she raised alone after the divorce.
 She remarried at the age of 40, in 2012, with Cătălin Georgescu, whom she met at English language courses organized by the British Council; the couple has no children together.